juho05/embe/docs/documentation.md

 To execute the code on your robot open a terminal in the current directory and enter `embe hello.mb`.
 This will compile the `hello.mb` file into a `hello.mblock` file.
 You can now open the file in the [mBlock IDE](https://ide.mblock.cc/) as you would do with any other mBlock project file.
-After the loading is complete you should see these block automatically generated for you:
+After the loading is complete you should see these blocks automatically generated for you:

 ![Hello World Blocks](images/helloworld.png)